s33Y377/interview-question-exercise/python1.md

    print(obj.attr)  # 'Attribute accessed'
 ```

-### 12. **What is the purpose of the functools module, and what are some common functions it contaAnswer-
+### 12. **What is the purpose of the functools module, and what are some common functions it contain-
 **Answer**: The functools module provides higher-order functions that operate on other functions or callable objects.
 Some common functions include:
      - lru_cache: Caches function results to improve performance for expensive functions.
      - partial: Creates a new function by fixing some arguments of an existing function.